Kaancnkya/machine-learning-with-python-notebooks/README.md

-# Machine Learning with Python Notebooks
+# Data Science with Python Notebooks

 Welcome to my personal machine learning journey!
 This repository contains hands-on Jupyter Notebooks that I’ve created while learning Data Science and Machine Learning using Python.